TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 - Become smarter at getting a better fit between learning opportunities and the way you learn best.
 This makes your learning easier, more effective and more enjoyable.
 It saves you tackling your learning on a hit-and-miss basis.
 Equipped with information about your learning preferences, you'll have many more hits and fewer misses.
 - Expand the 'band width' of experiences from which you derive benefit.
 Becoming an all-round learner, increases your versatility and helps you learn from a wide variety of different experiences - some formal, some informal, some planned and some spontaneous.
 - Improve your learning skills and processes.
 Increased awareness of how you learn, opens up the whole process to self-scrutiny and improvement.
-Learning to learn is your most important capability since it provides the gateway to everything else you want to develop
+Learning to learn is your most important capability since it provides the gateway to everything else you want to develop.

 |Learning style|What activities different styles relate to|
 |---------------------|---------------|